NT712/FNF-Porting-Stuff/README.md

 This will work only in you phone storage only!!

 ## Credits:
 * Saw (M.A.
-JIGSAW) me - doing the rest code, utils and anoder thing
+JIGSAW) me - doing the rest code, utils and anoder things
 * luckydog7 - original code for android controls